schuchertmanagementberatung/perfect-scrollbar-latest/README.md

 ## WHAT'S THIS REPO FOR
-original repo has been updated with multiple bugfixes, while no one released the latest version and published to npm.
+Original repo has been updated with multiple bugfixes, while no one released the latest version and published to npm.

+I personally have no copyright of this repo, which still belong to mdbootstrap and other contributors.
+If I broke any rule of MIT license, please let me know!

 ________

 <p align="center">